 Since I found out a long 18 days ago, I think I have experienced such a mix of emotions.

-Firstly; pure fear - fear I was too late to abort- fear fear fear.
-I was calm a few hours after and the moment I found out I didn't react at all, in fact I went out to see my friends as pre-arranged.
+Firstly; pure fear - the fear I was too late to abort- fear fear fear.
+I was calm a few hours after and the moment I found out I didn't react at all, in fact, I went out to see my friends as pre-arranged.

 I couldn't eat, talk, sit still, sleep, I was a mess.
 Then a numbness- a disappointment in myself- that I would get myself into this situation, I guess I was dealing with the reality, but being too much I tried to beat away the idea of having to keep the baby (if I was over the 24 week mark) I felt trapped and started to believe what a horrid and evil person I was.